iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 	| control_mode     | Integer  |
 	+------------------+----------+

-Mode determines how the module will interpret throttle commands it receive, and is covered in detail at :ref:`throttle_mode`.
+Mode determines how the module interprets received throttle commands, and is covered in detail at :ref:`throttle_mode`.

 Control mode is enumerated as: